nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - 2 Ghost
   - Serge - 2 (Wait for a second) / 2 / 3 (Dead Ghost)
   - Glenn - 1 / 2 (Ghost if it survives) - X-Strike
-- Use the Heal with Consumables Option **ONLY** if someone is on low HP

 ### Getting up to the Deck